-New UK passports 'to be made abroad'
+UK firm to contest new passport decision

 Existing passport holders will continue to use their existing burgundy passports until they expire.

-The Home Office issues more than six million passports annually and is the only provider of passports to British citizens living anywhere globally.
+The Home Office issues more than six million passports annually and is the only provider of passports to British citizens.